webOS-ports/org.webosports.app.pdf/README.md

 ### TODO

-- Make the Services work on Ports Emulator
 - Make the Busy Spinner hide after loading page on Ports Emulator
+- Look at https://github.com/jviereck/node-pdfreader to see if we can move the rendering part to a Node.js service